grace-reed/PDPAssignmentOne/README.md

 <a name="contributing"></a>

-Initial classes for Publication and its children [@john-guerra] (https://github.com/john-guerra).
+Initial classes for Publication and its children [@john-guerra](https://github.com/john-guerra).